elephantscale/es-training-new/secure-coding/slides/Common-Attacks.md

 ---
 ## Persistent XSS Attack Example

-- A trusted blog allows users to post comments exactly as entered by the users
+- A blog saves comments on posts exactly as entered by users
 - An attacker posts the following comment which contains a malicious payload

 ```html